adenk2/IS477/README.md

 The automated script executed the entire workflow with minimal manual intervention.
 Only **two manual steps** are required.

 1. Download NASS Corn Data:

 Manually download the USDA NASS corn dataset here: [https://quickstats.nass.usda.gov/results/18E1C479-6BCF-3726-A3F5-2AAD423752F0]
   * Click **Spreadsheet** and save it as: `data/raw/nass_qs_1902_to_2025.csv`

-2. NOAA API Token
+2. NOAA API Token:

-Ensure your NOAA API token is set in `Notebooks/01_GSOM_Acquisition.ipynb`
+Ensure your NOAA API token is set in `Notebooks/01_GSOM_Acquisition.ipynb`.

 **Now you are ready to run the workflow:**